Infinidat/infi.django_http_hooks/README.md

 For example:
 - ['touch', 'demo_project/wsgi.py'] - Useful when django runs on local development server.
 Will update a file in the django project which will cause the server to refresh.
 - ['service', 'gunicorn', 'restart'] - Useful when django is deployed on Ubuntu server.
-Will restart the gunicorn service.
+Will reload the gunicorn service.

 ###### DJANGO_HTTP_HOOKS_RAISE_EXCEPTIONS